rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.7 Two or more names of publishers

-<a name="4.203.7.1">4.203.7.1</a>  If the [publication statement](/DCRMR/books/ppdm/Publication-statement/) includes more than one publisher,  in a single source, transcribe all the names in the order in which they appear.
-Transcribe them as subsequent [publication statements](/DCRMR/books/ppdm/Publication-statement/) only when they are not linked by connecting words or phrases.
+<a name="4.203.7.1">4.203.7.1</a>  If the [publication statement](/DCRMR/books/ppdm/publication-statement/) includes more than one publisher in a single source, transcribe all the names in the order indicated by the sequence, layout, or typography of the names on the source of information.
+Transcribe them as subsequent statements of publication only when they are not linked by connecting words or phrases.

 Example: `United States Food Administration`